lossanna/RestoreNet/data/raw/README_rawdata.md

 - Adapted from the `Species_Definitions` tab of `Master.xlsx`.
 - Manually added the `Native` column based on USDA Plants databse, and did small corrections to spelling of scientific names.
 - I did not change any species codes, as they relate directly to the `Master` data.

+`output-species_final.csv`
+- Final curated list of species from the `master-species_native.xlsx` list, and the species recorded in subplot data (`AllSubplotData` in `Master.xlsx`).
+- This final version is put in the `data/raw/` folder because no species codes are changed.
+However, species codes will be standardized during data wrangling, and codes in the subplot data will be overwritten.
+The list of standardized codes will be saved to `data/cleaned/`.

 `output-species1_xlsx_lifeform-na.csv`
 - List of species without lifeform information.
 Subset of codes is taken only codes from the `master-species_native.xlsx`.